Having a Healthy Pregnancy

-- Try to select foods from the 4 major food groups every day: dairy products; meat and protein alternatives; breads and cereals; and fruits and vegetables.
+Try to select foods from the 4 major food groups every day: dairy products; meat and protein alternatives; breads and cereals; and fruits and vegetables.
+With all of these things, check with your health care provider about what’s best for you.

 - Protein is needed to develop tissues and blood.
 Meat, fish, poultry, milk and milk products (such as cheese, yogurt and ice cream) and eggs are excellent sources.
-Vegetarian sources include lentils, beans with rice, and tofu.
-You should have 2-3 servings every day.
+Vegetarian/Vegan sources include lentils, beans with rice, and tofu.
+Try to get 2-3 servings every day.

 - Calcium is needed to develop teeth and bones.
 One source of calcium is dairy products.
 Other foods rich in calcium include sardines, soybeans and nuts, and broccoli.
-You should have 4 servings every day.
+Try to get 4 servings every day.

 - Good sources of iron are red meats, fish, poultry, enriched breads/cereals and dried fruits.

 - Folic Acid can help prevent birth defects.
-You should take a daily vitamin which contains between .4 and 1 mg of Folic Acid.
+Try to take a daily vitamin which contains between 0.4 and 1 mg of Folic Acid.
 Good sources are nuts, eggs, green leafy vegetables, oranges and bananas, cauliflower, whole grain breads and cereals.
-(Check with your health care provider about what’s best for you.)

 - Fruits and vegetables provide many vitamins and minerals.
 They may also help prevent constipation in pregnancy.
-You should have 5-10 servings every day.
+Try to get 5-10 servings every day.

 - Breads and cereals provide vitamins and fiber.
 Breads, bagels, rice, pasta and cereal are all good choices.
-You should have 5-12 servings per day.
+Try to get 5-12 servings per day.